MicrosoftDocs/learn/learn-pr/azure/build-first-deployment-stack/includes/4-update-delete-deployment-stack.md

 ## Deleting a deployment stack

 Reliable resource cleanup is a key feature of deployment stacks.
 When you delete a deployment stack, you can also delete the managed resources, resource groups, and management groups.
 Using a single API call eliminates the need to understand dependencies.
-As with creating and updating deployment stacks, the _action on unmanage_ parameter determines how Azure will handle detached resources.
+As with creating and updating deployment stacks, the _action on unmanage_ parameter determines how Azure handles detached resources.

 ::: zone pivot="cli"